 Hot cross buns are our number one Easter essential, but which supermarket hot cross buns are worth buying?
 Over two days, our expert judging panel taste-tasted more than 25 hot cross buns and six simnel cakes from 10 national supermarkets to bring you our favourites for Easter 2021.

 This year, testing took place remotely, with judges receiving coded packages, each filled with portioned out slices of simnel cake and whole, carefully wrapped hot cross buns so that they could blind-test them from home.
 Read on to find out which traditional, flavoured and gluten-free hot cross buns came out on top, as well as our favourite simnel cake for Easter 2021.

 Find out the results of our taste test below, and visit our Easter Taste Awards hub page for more handy information, including the winners of our chocolate Easter egg categories.

 Please note that some of these products are only available to buy in-store and not online.

-For more taste tests and product rundowns, visit our review section.
+For more taste tests and product rundowns, visit our reviews section.

-What’s your favourite style of hot cross bun?
+What’s your favourite hot cross bun?
 Let us know in the comments below…